 A nuclear stress test is a type of imaging test.
-It uses a small amount of a radioactive substance to examine a person’s blood flow during rest and activity.
+It uses a camera and a radioactive tracer — a small amount of a radioactive substance injected into a vein — to reveal how a person’s blood flows during rest and activity.

 Doctors use nuclear stress tests to check if a person’s heart muscles are getting enough blood flow.
 People also refer to these tests as thallium stress tests, myocardial perfusion scans, or radionuclide tests.

 A person can take the test while resting or while exercising.
 During the test, a doctor injects a radioactive substance called a radionuclide, or tracer.
 This substance allows a person’s blood flow to become visible via a camera that picks up radioactive material.